rileyle/UCGretina/README.md

 Output can be written in ASCII and/or "Mode 2" binary format.
 Raw tracking information can also be written to standard output.

+### Position Resolution ###

+The optional command

+    /Output/PositionResolution <double> <unit>

+sets the sigma parameter of a random Gaussian distribution folded into the simulated gamma-ray interaction positions (default = 0).

 ### ASCII Output ###

 The optional command